shinyay/cloud-native-spring-in-action-with-kotlin/README.md

 - Chapter2: The principles of cloud native development
 - Chapter3: The fundamentals of starting a new cloud native project
 - Chapter4: The importance of externalized configuration
+- Chapter5: The main aspects of data services in the cloud

 ## Demo